Learn how to put fuel in your vehicle the first time correctly and safely.

 Or there might be a dock on the back of the fuel cover that you can sit the cap into.

-If it's loose, then set it on top of the fuel pump.
+If the fuel cap is loose, then set it on top of the fuel pump.

 After you remove the fuel cap, if you are using a credit card, then you simply insert your credit card into the machine or tap and follow the prompts on the screen.